WojtekKamilowski/CI_PP4_MPN/README.md

 ![Further Development](docs/storage-development.png)
 ![Further Development](docs/storage-development-error.png)

-2. Automatic Password Reset funtionality.
+2. Automatic Password Reset functionality.

 3. Improved navigation for the Storagespace Details & Items Table.

 ![Further Development](docs/return.png)

-4. Autoselect of the Storage field in the Create a New Item form corresponding to the Storagespace from where the user clicked on the option.
+4. Auto-select of the Storage field in the Create a New Item form corresponding to the Storagespace from where the user clicked on the option.

 ![Further Development](docs/autoselect.png)